plattlab/AAV-Perturb-seq/README.md

 Download the R objects from GEO to use the notebooks: GSE236519.

-* `gRNA_nucleus_association.Rmd/` constain code for gRNA QC, filtering, and integration with gene expression data
+* `gRNA_nucleus_association.Rmd` constain code for gRNA QC, filtering, and integration with gene expression data

-* `pooled_screen_analysis.Rmd/` accepts scRNA-seq screen data containing multiple cell types and perturbations
+* `pooled_screen_analysis.Rmd` accepts scRNA-seq screen data containing multiple cell types and perturbations
   - Filter non-perturbed cells with LDA
   - Create pseudobulks of perturbed cells
   - Calculate differential expression with edgeR using pseudobulks as input